HSEL-Industrial-Informatics/Peer_Project/README.md

 ### Our unique contribution

-> First openly reproducible pipeline combining passive PCAP-based message inference with active L\* automata learning for OPC UA, using only open-source tools, requiring no source code access, and producing a formally complete Mealy machine model from real network traffic.
+> First openly reproducible pipeline combining passive PCAP based message inference with active L\* automata learning for OPC UA, using only open source tools, requiring no source code access, and producing a formally complete Mealy machine model from real network traffic.

 ---